Toyohashi brushes Toyohashi fude

-Bundles of each type of selected hair are mixed with rice husk ashes and rolled in buckskin to remove the oil content, which improves absorption of the sumi ink.
-Then, hair tips are aligned and hairs allocated to the tip, middle, or base section of the brush head.
+Bundles of each type of selected hair are mixed with the rice husk ashes and rolled in buckskin to remove the oil content, which improves the absorption of the Chinese ink.
+Then, the hair tips are aligned and allocated to the tip, middle, or base section of the brush head.

 - 3. Combing

-The hair tips are aligned and with a brush makers’ specialized metal comb the bundles of hairs are carefully combed to shape the brush head.
+The hair tips are aligned and the bundles of hair are carefully combed with a brush makers' specialized metal comb to shape the brush head.

-The different hair types of the three sections are soaked in water and evenly mixed; this is the most characteristic process of Toyohashi Fude, and allows the creation of a flexible brush that easily soaks up sumi ink.
-The way of evenly mixing and blending the core hairs with no loss of hair is a testimony to the many years of experience and skills of the craftsman.
+Different hair types from three different sections are soaked in water and evenly mixed.
+This is the most characteristic process of Toyohashi brushes, which allows the creation of an elastic brush that easily soaks up the ink.
+The way of evenly mixing and blending the core hair with no loss of hair is a testimony to the many years of experience and skills of craftsmen.

-Poor quality hairs are removed from the bundle tip to ensure the brush tips will not split.
-Then, from a bundle, a single brush core is separated out, rounded, and inserted into a mold to form the core shape.
-The finished core is dried and then a thin outer layer of evenly-combed fine quality hair is wrapped around the core to produce a brush with the characteristic smooth feel of writing, so loved by calligraphers.
+Poor quality hair are removed from the bundle tip to ensure the brush tips will not split.
+Then a single brush core is separated out, rounded, and inserted from a bundle into a mold to form the core shape.
+The finished core is dried and then a thin outer layer of evenly combed fine quality hair is wrapped around the core to produce a brush with a smooth writing stroke feeling feature.